 (view on amzn)

 [ Read: 30+ Uses for Salt ]

 Raw honey keeps well because it contains practically no water content and it’s loaded with sugar.
 The consistency and color of honey can change over time.
 An easy fix for crystallized honey is to gently reheat it.
 Honey also serves as a topical wound healing treatment.
 Honey in contact with any bacteria will ‘dry’ it out.

 [ Read: The Many Benefits of Honey ]

 White Vinegar is made out of corn.
 Apple Cider Vinegar is (you guessed it) is made from apples.
 Vinegar contains a low pH and is technically a preserved food.
 Vinegar can be used as a condiment, a cleaning agent and for many other uses.

 [ Read: Practical Uses for Vinegar ]

 Powdered milk has pretty much an indefinite shelf life when sealed up.
 Perhaps a good alternative for long term food storage preps.

-Unrefined coconut oil is also called virgin coconut oil.
-This type of coconut oil has the most nutritional benefits and shelf life has been documented as anywhere from 2-5 years to ‘indefinite’.
+‘Unrefined’ coconut oil is also called virgin coconut oil.
+This type of coconut oil has the most nutritional benefits.
+Shelf life has been documented as anywhere from 2-5 years to ‘indefinite’.
 It can be used in place of butter, shortening, and cooking oil.
-We use it all the time here at the MSB homestead.
+We use it here at the MSB homestead.
 Delicious too.

 Hard liquor.
 Distilled spirits will last indefinitely.
 It will never go bad (even if it has been opened).
 Be aware that ‘Liqueurs‘ though contain sugar and other ingredients that can spoil over time.
 Cream liqueurs have dairy, cream or egg and only last about 18 months.